Volplayed/friendly-rpg-game/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-If you want to make your own versions of the game there are some points that might help.
+If you want to make your versions of the game some points might help.

 Make sure you have [Unity](https://unity3d.com/get-unity/download) installed, as the game is made using Unity.

 > If you want to add new enemies or items you need to know how to use Unity Editor, rebalancing for example can be done without Unity Editor only by changing values in the scripts.

 ### Creating new enemies
-- Create instance of an `ScriptableObject` `Enemy`.
+- Create an instance of a `ScriptableObject` `Enemy`.
     > You can create it in any folder you want, but
-    > it is recommended to save each enemy in the apropriate level folder.
+    > it is recommended to save each enemy in the appropriate level folder.
 - Set all enemy variables
     - `Name`
         > Try to make it not too long.
-    - `Level` (recomended max level is 10)
+    - `Level` (recommended max level is 10)
     - `Health`
     - `Damage`
     - `Armor` (then multiplied by a coefficient)